Dr. Antin shares: How to trim a dog’s nails

 There’s nothing better than when your dog welcomes you home (even if you were only gone for a short period).
 Is your pup the type of greeter that gives you a big bear hug immediately after entering the door?
 If you get an accidental scratch during these loving body slams, it might be time to trim your dog’s nails.

-We turned to Dr. Evan Antin, a practicing small animal, exotics and wildlife veterinarian at Conejo Valley Veterinary Hospital and member of Fetch by The Dodo’s Veterinary Advisory Board, to learn tips for trimming dog nails.
+We turned to Dr. Evan Antin, a practicing small animal, exotics and wildlife veterinarian at Conejo Valley Veterinary Hospital and member of Fetch’s Veterinary Advisory Board, to learn tips for trimming dog nails.

 What are some signs that a dog’s nails need to be trimmed?